Shopify Transformation dbt Package (Docs)

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the Union Data Defined Sources Configuration section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

-The package takes into consideration that not every Shopify connector may have fulfillment_event
+The package takes into consideration that not every Shopify connector may have the fulfillment_event

 # dbt_project.yml